Basque nationalism: Political violence and devolved autonomy

 In 1959, young nationalists (abertzaleak) founded the separatist group Euskadi Ta Askatasuna (ETA; "Basque Homeland and Liberty").
 Its activism—paintings, pitching Basque flags, pamphlets—escalated into violence after shocking revelations emerged of torture practised by Spanish police on Basque activists during repression in the mid-1960s.
 By that time, ETA was adopting a Marxist revolutionary theory.
 Inspired by movements like those of Fidel Castro in Cuba and Ho Chi Minh in Vietnam, the group aimed to establish an independent socialist Basque Country through violence.
 ETA's first confirmed assassinations occurred in 1968, thereafter including violence, even killing, as a practice—theory of action-repression-action.
 At an ideological level, instead of race, the organization stressed the importance of language and customs.

 When Spain re-emerged as a democracy in 1978, autonomy was restored to the Basques, who achieved a degree of self-government without precedent in modern Basque history.
 Thus, based on the fueros and their Statute of Autonomy, Basques have their own police corps and manage their own public finances.
 The Basque Autonomous Community has been led by the nationalist and Christian Democratic PNV since it was reinstated in the early 1980s, except in the period 2009–2012, when the PSE-EE led the regional government.
 The left-wing Basque independentist EH Bildu has been the main opposition party since its formation in 2012.

 In Navarre, traditionally, Basque nationalism did not manage to reach the government of the autonomous community, the latter being usually controlled by the Navarrese regionalists of the UPN, often with the support of the PSN, but Basque nationalist parties ran many small and medium-sized town councils, where most ethnic basques and basque speakers are located.
 In 2015, Uxue Barkos became the first Basque nationalist president of Navarre with her coalition Geroa Bai, which includes the PNV, and since 2019 has been part of subsequent PSN governments.
 EH Bildu has also notably grown its influence in the region, taking over the mayoralty of Pamplona in 2023, and being key in the Navarrese parliament.

 Although France is a centralized state, Abertzaleen Batasuna, a Basque nationalist party, maintained a presence in some municipalities through local elections until late 2000s.
 In 2007, the Basque nationalist electoral coalition and later political party Euskal Herria Bai was formed.
 They obtained regional representation in 2015, and in 2024 they obtained one seat in the National Assembly, as a part of the New Popular Front.

+According to a 2026 government poll, only 24% of the Basque population supported Euskadi's independence, while 37% were manifestly against.
+Around 39% of respondents felt as Basque as Spanish, while 18% stated they felt solely Basque.

+On 19 July 2026, four separatists beat a young man to the ground in Bilbao for wearing a Spanish flag following the FIFA World Cup final.